fairyflies9/2D_IBM_MATLAB/README.txt

 -It can have pseudo-inflow conditions by inducing an arbitrary force onto the
     Eulerian grid (e.g., Channel Flow Examples)

+-You can choose to have gravity exerting forced (yes/no) as well as prescribe
+    the direction of gravitational influence in any direction you'd wish, in input2d

 -It can plot the following things in Matlab, if plot_Matlab flag = 1 in input2d:
     a.
 Vorticity (colormap) + Lagrangian Pts.